 The Raider has a fully boxed, hydroformed and roll-formed steel frame.
 Extended cab trucks have rear access doors, while Double Cab pickups get four conventional doors.
 Each body style is 218.5 inches long and uses a 131.3-inch wheelbase.
 Cargo beds measure 6.5 feet long on extended cab models and 5.25 feet on Double Cab trucks.

 All models have rack-and-pinion steering, a heavy-duty suspension, and front and rear stabilizer bars.
 All models have 16-inch wheels, with extended cab models getting steel wheels with wheel covers and both Double Cab models getting aluminum wheels.

-Interior Standard equipment on the LS extended cab includes a 40/20/40-split front bench seat, air conditioning, a tachometer, variable intermittent wipers, a CD player with four speakers, and front and rear cupholders.
+Standard equipment on the LS extended cab includes a 40/20/40-split front bench seat, air conditioning, a tachometer, variable intermittent wipers, a CD player with four speakers, and front and rear cupholders.

 LS Double Cab models, available in either two- or four-wheel drive, add power side windows, keyless entry, power front windows, power locks, a tilt steering wheel and cruise control.

-Under the Hood The V-6 develops 235 pounds-feet of torque and works with a six-speed manual gearbox or a four-speed automatic transmission.
+The V-6 develops 235 pounds-feet of torque and works with a six-speed manual gearbox or a four-speed automatic transmission.

-Safety Rear-wheel antilock brakes are standard.
+Rear-wheel antilock brakes are standard.
 Previously available side curtain airbags were eliminated for 2007.